UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team25-learn-to-drive.md

 The eventual goal is
 ![Goal]({{'/assets/images/team-25/overall_goal.png'|relative_url}})

-### Mask R-CNN [5]
+### Mask R-CNN
-Mask R-CNN is an extension of Faster R-CNN and is used to to perform image segmentation on images.
+Mask R-CNN [2] is an extension of Faster R-CNN and is used to to perform image segmentation on images.
+Because Mask R-CNN segments an image semantically (by pixels) or instantially (by image objects), it is relatively easy to apply Mask R-CNN to pose estimation.

 Mask R-CNN extends Faster R-CNN by adding an additional branch that aims to predict object masks which are pixel-level binary masks that indicate which pixels belong to particular object instances.
 Object masks are used in addition with bounding boxes and class labels in order to accurately segment an image.

+In particular, a CNN performs feature extraction on an image.
+After features have been extracted, a RPN (Region Proposal Network) generates bounding box candidates where objects could be.
+Features are reduced to be of similar size before being run in parallel in order to get mask proposals.
+These mask proposals are then used to create binary masks of where an object is and isn't in the image.
+Combined with the person's location, key points are extracted via segmenting and are used to create a human skeleton for each figure.

+This is a top-down approach because it first extracts the features of a person before estimating body joints within detected bounding boxes.

-## Modern Architectures
+## Innovations - Modern Architectures
-## Overview
 Although these are not my innovations, I wanted to briefly talk about some of the more modern architectures:
-* **HigherHRNet** [6] is a bottom up model of pose estimation.
+* **HigherHRNet** [3] is a bottom up model of pose estimation.
 HigherHRNet uses high-resolution feature pyramids to learn scale-aware representations.
 It uses multi-resolution supervision for training and multi-resolution aggregation for inference.
-* **KP3D** [7] is a 3D pose estimation that uses a 2D image to predict the coordinates of a 3D object.
+* **KP3D** [4] is a 3D pose estimation that uses a 2D image to predict the coordinates of a 3D object.
 1. **Image Acquisition** - acquire a set of images of the 2D image taken from different viewpoints
 2. **Key-point detection** - Using feature detection techniques, detect distinct key points in a 2D image.
 These points should be easily detectable and matched across different images